Almostanerd/Suronex-homepage/README.md

 Animations & visuals:

 Animations are subtle on purpose.
-They’re there to make the page feel responsive and alive — small movements, hover effects, smooth transitions — not to distract.
+They’re there to make the page feel responsive and alive (small movements, hover effects, smooth transitions) not to distract.

 Some 3D and animated visuals are used, but only where they add meaning or depth.
 I avoided putting heavy visuals everywhere so the page stays fast and doesn’t feel overwhelming, especially on mobile.